olmallet81/URT/README.md

 ![graphs2](https://cloud.githubusercontent.com/assets/20603093/21899694/15542800-d8e9-11e6-801b-009ef5279135.png)

 ### Observations
+As expected Armadillo alone performance is pretty poor.
+For small sample sizes Blaze appears to be the fastest for both double and single precision types and more precisely when using Intel MKL.
+For large sample sizes the performances are quite similar excepted for Armadillo alone that tends to be much slower.
+We can note the good performance of Eigen in that case with or without external BLAS/LAPACK wrappers.

 ## Python wrapper
-In this sections we are going to compare the performance of the Python wrapper with the original C++ code using the linear algebra library Blaze using ./URT/Python/benchmark.py:
+In this sections we are going to compare the performance of the Python wrapper with the original C++ code using the linear algebra library Blaze by running ./URT/Python/benchmark.py:

 ```Python
 import numpy as np